 "When Gram died, she left me a shitty car, an old-ass book, and a silver disc she always kept under her pillow.
 When Momma died, all she left me was a name."

-Follow Mar Hickok, a modern-day descendant of Calamity Jane, as she tracks the footsteps of the teenage Calamity Jane and her gunslinging Green Man.
+Follow Mar Hickok, a modern-day descendant of Calamity Jane, as she tracks the footsteps of her famous ancestor and the mysterious gunslinging Green Man who rode with her.
 Across the country and from one end of Wyoming to other, Mar hunts down the Jane she thought only existed in stories.
-But among the ruins and monuments and ghost towns of the high plains, Mar will find she's not the only one searching for the truth of Jane's aliens in the Wild West—nor the only one coveting the artifacts they've left behind.
+But among the ruins and monuments and ghost towns of the high plains, Mar discovers she’s not the only one searching for the truth of Jane’s aliens in the Wild West—nor the only one coveting the artifacts they’ve left behind.

 Chapter 1: Nashville, Tennessee